Iffah-Peerzada/Laptop_Price_Predictor/README.md

 This Project was created using Python.
-I conducted data cleaning, data transformation and preprocessing and tried many model (from linear regression as a base line to Random forrest) I used a stacking approach to combine 2 models, namely _ and _'
+I conducted data cleaning, data transformation and preprocessing and tried many model (from linear regression as a base line to Random forrest) I used a stacking approach to combine 3 models, namely Gradient Boosting Regressor, Extra Trees Regressor and Random Forrest Regressor'

 The simple user interface was also made using Python.
  Credits to CampusX for the youtube tutorial.